yohasebe/ruby-spacy/README.md

 # default parameter values
 # max_tokens: 1000
 # temperature: 0.7
-# model: "gpt-3.5-turbo-0613"
+# model: "gpt-4o-mini"
 res = doc.openai_completion(access_token: api_key)
 puts res
 ```

 Output:

-> Russian-American novelist and lepidopterist.
-He was born in 1899 in St. Petersburg, Russia, and later emigrated to the United States in 1940.
-Nabokov is best known for his novel "Lolita," which was published in 1955 and caused much controversy due to its controversial subject matter.
-Throughout his career, Nabokov wrote many other notable works, including "Pale Fire" and "Ada or Ardor: A Family Chronicle."
-In addition to his writing, Nabokov was also a passionate butterfly collector and taxonomist, publishing several scientific papers on the subject.
-He passed away in 1977, leaving behind a rich literary legacy.
+> Vladimir Nabokov was a Russian-American novelist, poet, and entomologist, best known for his intricate prose style and innovative narrative techniques.
+He is most famously recognized for his controversial novel "Lolita," which explores themes of obsession and manipulation.
+Nabokov's works often reflect his fascination with language, memory, and the nature of art.
+In addition to his literary accomplishments, he was also a passionate lepidopterist, contributing to the field of butterfly studies.
+His literary career spanned several decades, and his influence continues to be felt in contemporary literature.

 ### Text Embeddings